Brennvo/notes/css2.md

     - `nth-of-child(2)` means if it is the second child of its parent
     - `nth-of-type(2)` means select the second paragraph, REGARDLESS of if it is actually the second child of its parent

+### Pseudo-elements
+* Preceeded by two colons and can be added to the end of selectors to select a certain *part* of an element